GabeScott/standard-works-vault/General Conference/1971 April - Love of God.md

 I would like to mention that when we were not honest with the Lord, we were disturbed and had difficulties and problems.

 We can perfect our lives by living the Lord’s commandments.
-And as has been quoted many times in this conference, the Lord has said, “If ye love me, keep my commandments.”
-(John 14:15.)
+And as has been quoted many times in this conference, the Lord has said, “If ye love me, keep my commandments.” ([[John 14.15|John 14:15]].)

-The Lord said to the Prophet Joseph Smith in 1831, “... the hour is not yet, but is nigh at hand, when peace shall be taken from the earth, and the devil shall have power over his own dominion.”
-(D&C 1:35.)
+The Lord said to the Prophet Joseph Smith in 1831, “… the hour is not yet, but is nigh at hand, when peace shall be taken from the earth, and the devil shall have power over his own dominion.” ([[D&C 1.35|D&C 1:35]].)

 We are in perilous times, and many love pleasure more than they love God.
 The devil has power over his own dominion.
 However, in these perilous times there is hope.
 The Lord is still at the head of his church.
 It is a great blessing to live in the latter days and to be a Latter-day Saint.
 The children of our Heavenly Father can receive peace, security, and happiness from loving him with all their hearts, and with all their souls, and with all their minds, and in keeping his commandments.

 I know that God lives and that my Redeemer lives.
 I know that I am a child of God and that I was created by God in his image and likeness.
 This is my greatest knowledge.
 God revealed this knowledge to me, and I have great peace and happiness from this witness.

 I express love for my Heavenly Father and for my Savior, Jesus Christ, and for the Holy Ghost, and for all mankind, and do so in the name of Jesus Christ.
 Amen.